Sate lilit: Variants

 As a Hindu majority island, the Balinese authentic version prefer pork and fish over other meat, and beef is originally seldom consumed in Bali.
-However to cater larger consumer that do not consume pork, such as Indonesian Muslim majority, in Balinese restaurant outside of Bali sate lilit often used chicken or beef instead.
+However, to cater to larger consumer groups that do not consume pork, such as the Indonesian Muslim majority, in Balinese restaurants outside of Bali, sate lilit often uses chicken or beef instead.
 In Balinese fishing towns, such as the village of Kusamba, which faces the Nusa Penida Strait, sate lilit made from minced fish is favoured.

-Two of the favorite satay in Bali are sate lilit, and sate ikan (fish satay).
-Although there are fish sate lilit made with minced fish, sate ikan is using chunk of fish meat instead.
+Two of the favorite satay variants in Bali are sate lilit, and sate ikan (fish satay).
+Although there are sate lilit recipes made with minced fish, sate ikan uses a chunk of fish meat instead.
 The authentic Balinese sate lilit and sate ikan are rich in bumbu, a mixture of spices and herbs.
 In Bali, almost every dish is flavored with bumbu megenep — a mix of spices and herbs ranging from lime leaves, to coconut milk, garlic, shallots, blue galangal, coriander, lesser galangal, turmeric and chili pepper.